 “Every time I try to open a PDF file or reader on its own, I keep getting the following message ‘Adobe Acrobat Reader DC has stopped working.
 Windows is checking for a solution to the problem’.
 I have tried uninstalling & re-installing the program but still get the same message.
 Can someone help please?”

---Posted by Lynst73 on Adobe support community
+From Adobe support community

 This situation is not unique and it happens randomly, like if you have turned off your computer in fine condition and the next day when you open Adobe Reader this error will appear.
 But don’t worry, in this article, we will explain why Adobe Reader or Acrobat DC stops working and how we can tackle this problem.